State Taxes at a Glance – Iowa

 Local income tax – depending on the county or school district you are zoned for; you may be subject to an additional Local Income tax.
 For instance, if you live, work, or conduct business in Appanoose County, you are subject to an additional 1.00 local surcharge tax.
 The average local income tax rate is 0.11% of your adjusted gross income.

 State Business Taxes in Iowa

-The state of Iowa has a Corporate Tax rate with three (3) tax brackets.
-They range from 5.50% to 9.80%.
-The highest tax bracket starts at only $250,000.
+The state of Iowa has a Corporate Tax rate with two (2) tax brackets.
+They 5.50% up to the first $100K, and 8.40% for anything over that.
 Corporate Tax is only assessed on C Corporation.
 Other flow-thru entities, such as S-Corps, LLCs and LLPs are not subject to the Corporate Tax, however they are subject to the owner’s individual income tax rate.

 2023 Iowa Tax Updates